DominicKingsleyNzundah/DDI_Codebook_Literal_Question_Injector_v1.0.R/READMe.md

 # DDI_Codebook_Question_Text_Injector_v1.1

 An R script that automates the addition of literal questions and AI powered pre/post question texts classification for datasets being documented in the **Metadata Editor**.
-This tool significantly reduces manual entry effort — saving **more than 50%** of the time that would otherwise be spent manually entering literal questions.
+This tool significantly reduces manual entry effort — saving **more than 50%** of the time that would otherwise be spent manually entering  question texts.

 ---